 J. Pretty much self-taught?

 S. Yeah, entirely I have never had a guitar lesson.
 I have given a lot of guitar lessons, but I have never had one and I wish I would have.
 Usually when people say things like that you think they are taking pride in being this untutored thing but if I would have had guitar lessons I would be way better.
+I would encourage anyone thinking of learning guitar to look for Omaha Guitar Lessons so they can learn the basics and build from there.
 I wish I would have started out.
 I mean, the first violinist of the Cleveland Symphony still takes lessons probably once a week from somewhere.
 They know…classical musicians know you should be educated.

 J. I was going to ask what are your earliest recollections of writing songs, but you pretty much have said that.